GluuFederation/flex/docs/admin/admin-ui/dashboard.md

 - **OIDC Clients Count:** The count of OIDC clients created on auth server.
 - **Active Users Count:** The count of `active` users on auth server.
-- **Token Issued Count:** This figure is the sum of the total access-tokens with grant-type `client credentials` and `authorization code` and id-token.
+- **Token Issued Count:** This figure is the sum of the access-tokens with grant-type `client credentials` and `authorization code` and id-token.
 - **OAuth server status:** The health status of the auth server.
 For e.g. `Running` or `Down`.
 - **Database status:** The health status of the persistence (e.g. LDAP, MySQL, Google Spanner etc).